Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

 Despite the presence of holes, GaSb films grown by a seeded lateral epitaxy mode can be exfoliated, as shown in the large scale SEM images of Fig. \ref{gasb}e,f.
 To understand this exfoliation further, in Fig. \ref{exfoliate} we show higher magnification SEM images of the substrate after GaSb membrane exfoliation.
 In Fig \ref{exfoliate}(a) we observe elongated clusters of spalling marks with width $\sim 300$ nm and length ranging from 300 nm to several microns, which have approximately the same size and areal density as the 300 nm diameter holes observed in Fig. \ref{holes}(a).
 We attribute these spalling marks to direct epitaxy in the 300 nm holes, where the film remains stuck to the GaSb substrate rather than being peeled away with the film/membrane.
 Other regions of the substrate appear relatively smooth at this length scale (Fig. \ref{exfoliate}(b)), since the original 300 nm holes from oxide desorption are sparsely distributed across the sample.
-Zooming into this relatively smooth region, we observe smaller scale $\sim 10$ nm islands (Fig. \ref{exfoliate}(d)), which we attribute to the film sticking at the $\sim 10$ nm graphene pinholes.
+Zooming into this relatively smooth region, we observe smaller scale $\sim 20$ nm islands (Fig. \ref{exfoliate}(d)), which we attribute to the film sticking at the $\sim 20$ nm graphene pinholes.
 These pinholes are typically evenly distributed across the sample after oxide desorption.
+After exfoliation we detect Raman $2D$ and $G$ modes on both the exfoliated membrane side and on the substrate side, indicating that exfoliation tears the graphene (Supplementary Figure 10).